 Rugs fall into three main categories: Traditional, Transitional, and Modern.

 Traditional rugs include both city rugs (ex.
 Tabriz rugs, Qum rugs) and tribal rugs (ex.
 Bakhtiari rugs, Kazak rugs).
-These rugs feature traditional materials (natural fibers like wool and silk) and patterns (such as florals and geometric designs).
+These rugs feature traditional materials (natural fibers like wool and silk) and patterns (such as floral and geometric designs).
 If you’re looking for a classic, old-school Persian rug, traditional rugs are your category.

 Do you know the origin of most fine Persian rugs?